TestCentricity/tc_multi_webdriver_sample/README.md

 ## Instructions for running tests

-In order for Cucumber to execute features or scenarios from the `tc_multi_webdriver_example` test automation project, the `test_context` must be specified in the Cucumber command line at runtime.
+In order for Cucumber to execute features or scenarios from the `tc_multi_webdriver_sample` test automation project, the `test_context` must be specified in the Cucumber command line at runtime.
 There are 3 test execution modes, or `test_context`, that are supported:
   * `desktop`  - Desktop browsers only